sonal3120/OpenLANE-vsd-workshop-Jan2021/README.md

 ![](images/day1/cover.JPG)

 ## Table of content
-  * 1.1 Familiarization with tool
+  * 1 Familiarization with tool
-  * 1.2 Working on Openlane
+  * 2 Working on Openlane
-  * 1.3 Day 1 - How to start with Openlane and synthesis
+  * 3 Day 1 - How to start with Openlane and synthesis
-  * 1.4 Day 2 - Floorplan and placement
+  * 4 Day 2 - Floorplan and placement
-  * 1.5 Day 3 - Analysis of Inverter using MAGIC and NGSPICE
+  * 5 Day 3 - Analysis of Inverter using MAGIC and NGSPICE
+  * 6 Day 4 - Pre-layout and timing analysis
+  * 7 Day 5 - Final steps to RTL2GDSII

 # RTL to GDSII using OpenLANE
 As OpneLANE is opensource tool that can be installed on any system using a virtual box .To set up OpenLANE in your local PC with virtual box you need :